matrix-org/matrix-spec-proposals/proposals/2181-user-deactivated-errcode.md

 `403`.

 This should initially be returned by `/login`, when an identifier of a deactivated user is sent in the request.
-The password does not have to be correct, as homeserver implementations should remove password information on deactivation.
+Whether the password has to be correct depends on whether the Homeserver implementation removes login information on deactivation.
+This is an implementation detail.

 ## Tradeoffs